OpenStackweb/oid-sweden-2024/src/pages/content-pages/about-event.md

 On May 7 we will gather at Volvohallen in Gothenburg for yet another Swedish-powered community event about open infrastructure, OpenStack, Kubernetes, and the most relevant technologies in the ecosystem.
 [Register now](https://oideurope2024.openinfra.dev/#registration=1)!

-The event is FREE of charge and you can contribute by submitting your talk already today!
+The event is **FREE of charge** with focus on Automotive.
+Join us or [submit your talk today](https://docs.google.com/forms/d/e/1FAIpQLSfCvmgoq_9cqIDxz2K3ZI5dPZvsUSaaksGJpVEKt-6U89Udzg/viewform)!

 ### Pre-Event Timeline